 - Max spread fences

 - Brush fences

 - Drop fences

 - Sunken Road

-- Trakehner and/or Open Ditch (ditch with brush or palisade behind)
+- Trakehner and/or Open Ditch

 - Ditch/Rail combination

-- Corner/Narrow (no more than 4 at this level)
+- Corner/Narrow (4 or less at this level)

 - Bank (step up and/or down combination)

 It is envisaged that each course should have a minimum of 5 core fence types at least 2 of which must be ones marked below with a .
 Each course should have a water fence and so this is not included in the list of core fences, and each course should have narrow fences.
 There should be a minimum of 4 combinations/series of related distances on the course.
 Obstacles in water are acceptable.
 A bounce may be used at this level but it is not core fence type.